 If you want to take the subway to Manhattan Beach, you can take the Q train without having to transfer!
 This is one of the best beaches in NYC for people who don’t want to travel too far from the city.

-Long Beach is a city and beach in Nassau County that makes up the South Shore in Long Island and is another place to find some of the most popular New York beaches for a gorgeous summer day!
+Long Beach is a city and beach in Nassau County that makes up the South Shore in Long Island and is another place to find some of the most popular New York beaches for a gorgeous summer day trip from the city.

-At Long Beach, you can expect to find a lively boardwalk, city beach playground, and Ocean Beach Park.
+At Long Beach, you can expect to find a lively boardwalk, a city beach playground, and Ocean Beach Park.
+And if you’re wanting to get a breeze, you can rent bicycles here too.

 Ocean Beach Park is one of the most sought-after beaches near NYC in Long Beach.
 This lively area contains a long boardwalk with many different food options and events like outdoor movie nights!